Pediatric Cancer Research

-In 2013, we launched our second major initiative with M.D.
-Anderson, the of The Childhood Genomic Research And Sequencing Project (GRASP).
-GRASP is providing funds for whole genome sequencing for pediatric cancers.
-As with other types of research, little work has been done in whole genome sequencing for pediatric orphan cancers due to the cost, yet genome sequencing is one of the most promising steps to providing key underlying knowledge and understanding into potential pathways to cures.
+In 2014, we launched our second major initiative with M.D.
+Anderson, The Childhood Genomic Research and Sequencing Project (GRASP).
+GRASP provides funds for the only longitudinal whole genome sequencing project targeting pediatric cancers.
+This project is one of the most promising steps to providing key underlying knowledge and understanding into potential pathways to cures.
 In 2017, we completed our three-year pledge to raise $1.5 million dollars with the help of our supporters.

-We are proud to state that due to hard work by many volunteers, 100% of funds raised go directly to the mission without administrative expenses.
-Within our two major research initiatives, we have funded the following endeavors:
+As a result of hard work by many volunteers, 100 percent of funds raised go directly to the mission without administrative expenses.